Santa Ana Underage DUI Lawyer

 Possible defense strategies may include:

-Police must have a legal reason to pull over a vehicle.
+• Questioning the Traffic Stop: Police must have a legal reason to pull over a vehicle.
 If the stop was unlawful, any evidence obtained afterward may be suppressed.

-Breath and blood tests must be administered correctly and within legal time limits.
+• Challenging BAC Test Accuracy: Breath and blood tests must be administered correctly and within legal time limits.
 Errors in testing equipment, calibration, or procedure can result in unreliable BAC results.

-Field sobriety tests are subjective and can be influenced by factors like fatigue, medical conditions, or poor road conditions.
+• Disputing Field Sobriety Test Results: Field sobriety tests are subjective and can be influenced by factors like fatigue, medical conditions, or poor road conditions.
 We review whether these tests were properly conducted.

-If a driver was impaired by medication rather than alcohol, this can be a critical factor in defense.
+• Arguing “Medical Impairment” or Medication Issues: If a driver was impaired by medication rather than alcohol, this can be a critical factor in defense.

-In some cases, we may negotiate a reduction to a lesser offense or seek alternatives that reduce long-term consequences.
+• Negotiating Reduced Charges: In some cases, we may negotiate a reduction to a lesser offense or seek alternatives that reduce long-term consequences.

-Underage DUI FAQs
+Underage DUI in Santa Ana FAQs

-What is considered an underage DUI in California?
+What Is Considered an Underage DUI in California?

 Under California law, a driver under 21 can be charged with an underage DUI if their BAC is 0.01% or higher, or if they are impaired by alcohol or drugs.

-Can I lose my license for underage DUI?
+Can I Lose My License for Underage DUI?

 Yes.
 Underage drivers can face license suspension, even for a first offense.
 The DMV may also impose additional penalties if the driver refuses a chemical test.

-Will an underage DUI stay on my record?
+Will an Underage DUI Stay on My Record?

 An underage DUI conviction can remain on your driving record and criminal record, potentially impacting college admissions, employment, and insurance rates.